| contact me if you wish to exchange banknotes |

 Printer - Giesecke & Devriant (G&D)

 Reverse – Depicts the State Nine White banners, also known as "Yoson Tsagaan Tug”.
-The State Nine White banners consists of nine flag poles decorated with white horse tail hairs hanging from a round surface with a fork shape object on top.
+The State Nine White banners consists of nine flag poles decorated with white horse tail hairs hanging from a round surface with a fork shaped object on top.
 The Banners was an emblem used mainly by the Khans in front of their yurt.
-The main banner which is also the largest is placed in the central and surrounded by the remaining eight banners.
-Because of Mongolians suspicious, the banners always come in nine banners mainly for good luck.
+The main banner which is also the largest is placed in the center and surrounded by the remaining eight banners.
+Because Mongolians are superstitious, the banners always come in nine banners mainly for good luck.

 1. The background picture, especially the denomination “20000” and inscription "Mongolia" in traditional scripts on the front side are printed in intaglio with high tactility when tilted with fingers.